Infant Toddler Autism Certificate

 addressing these needs.

-This certificate supplements the ECE program.
-Students in the ECE program can complete one course as a required elective and the certificate complements their degree.
+This certificate supplements the Early Childhood Education MA program.
+Students in this program can complete one course as a required elective and the certificate complements their degree.

 intervention for children with autism; and d) analysis of individual and systemic